syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Shift</kbd> + <kbd>Tab</kbd>
 </td>
 <td>
-Moves the selection to previous row from current selected row when having SelectionMode is Single or SingleDeselect.
+Moves selection to the previous row from the currently selected row when the SelectionMode is Single or SingleDeselect.
 If the selected row is in first row, pressing Shift +Tab does nothing.
 </td>
 </tr>
 </table>